carrasc333/Swift/Bullseye_Game/README.md

 # Bullseye Game

-Is a game to choose a random number and to try to land on the slider the closest to that number.
+Is a game that chooses a random number on build and the player tries to land the slider closest to that number.